This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Do C2E2 booths include electricity or WiFi?

-Electricity is not included and must be ordered separately.
-WiFi was complimentary this year, but check the exhibitor manual for current event details.
+Electricity is not included and must be ordered separately (it cost us $500 in 2025).
+WiFi was complimentary in 2025.
+Always check the current exhibitor manual for the latest pricing and inclusions.

 How many passes do vendors get at C2E2?